openshift-kni/example-cnf/README.md

 To run Example CNF, you need to fulfil the following infrastructure-related pre-requirements:

-- OpenShift cluster with +3 worker nodes.
+- OpenShift cluster with 4.14 or higher, and with +3 worker nodes.
 - SR-IOV network operator.
 - SriovNetworkNodePolicy and SriovNetwork CRDs.
 - Proper configuration in network devices to match the SR-IOV resources definition.